kevintsi/projetCC/README.md

 - Bedrooms
 - Bathrooms

-You can access the project through this link : <a>https://kt-cc-mini-project.herokuapp.com</a>
+You can access the project's swagger docs through this link : <a>https://kt-cc-mini-project.herokuapp.com/docs</a>

 ## Pipeline